mwanjiru12/react-hooks-fetch-crud-code-along/README.md

 Check your work by submitting the form once more.
 You should now see the new item logged to the console, this time from the `ShoppingList` component.
 We're getting close!
-For the last step, we need to call `setState` with a new array that has our new item at the end.
+As a last step, we need to call `setState` with a new array that has our new item at the end.
 Recall from our lessons on working with arrays in state that we can use the spread operator to perform this action:

 ```js
 // src/components/ShoppingList.js